 Both the annual and comprehensive program reviews were completed by January 2009, and were reviewed by the EMPC in February 2009.
 The program reviews served as the basis for the EMP.
-The EMP was submitted to the Superintendent/President and shared governance groups in May and approved by the Board of Trustees on June 17, 2009.
+Shared governance groups were apprised of the progress on the EMP in meetings from March through June.
+The Superintendent/President received the EMP in May, and it was approved by the Board of Trustees on June 17, 2009.
 (See Doc.
 R.10, Doc.
 R.11) The Educational Master Plan became the basis for the District's Strategic Plan and the other previously listed resource plans.